Is talcum powder safe to use?

 You may have noticed that talc is the newest commonplace cosmetic ingredient to get axed from shelves across the nation.
-Despite decades of keeping it’s dirty talc secrets hushed, titan health and pharmaceutical company Johnson & Johnson is finally getting called to task over what’s been creeping into its most popular commercial product.
+Despite decades of keeping its dirty talc secrets hushed, centurion health and pharmaceutical company Johnson & Johnson is finally getting called to task over what’s been creeping into its most popular commercial product.
 But that’s the middle of the story.
 Let’s start at the beginning.

 In 1894, the company launched its iconic baby powder made of crushed talc.
 The powder was originally sold as part of a maternity kit and distributed to midwives who passed it on to mothers following childbirth.
 Mothers loved the powder so much, Johnson & Johnson started selling it to drugstores as part of Johnson’s Baby line, earning them the reputation for making baby products that were “exceptionally pure and safe.”

 Talc is a chalky clay mineral mined from deposits in the Northeastern US, Italy, Brazil, and China.
 Due to it’s light silky texture, talc is useful as a thickener and a lubricant, and is ubiquitous today in many industries, including paper making, plastic, rubber, food, pharmaceuticals, ceramics, and just about every cosmetic product you can imagine.